 Select the first photo you want to adjust, and click the Effects tab on the far left.

-Adjust the Fade slider to make it perfect.
+Adjust the Fade slider to make it perfect, and click Apply.

 Perfect for: Printing and framing, ads, event posts.